danilo-dessi/SKG-pipeline/README.md

-# Scientific Knowledge Graph Exctraction Pipeline
+# SCICERO: Scientific Knowledge Graph Extraction Pipeline

 This repository has the purpose to provide the code used to build scholarly knowledge graphs as described in: